Transistor Circuit Design Tutorial Includes:

 When using the emitter follower circuit, there are a useful few practical points to note:

 - Input capacitance affects RF: Although the emitter follower offers a high resistance to any signals, the base emitter capacitance may reduce the impedance if signals above a few hundred kilohertz are used.
-This should be remembered when designing the circuit as this can affect any loading levels significantly.
+This should be remembered during the electronic circuit design as this can affect any loading levels significantly.

 More Circuits & Circuit Design: